puppetlabs/puppet-docs/source/pe/3.0/cloudprovisioner_aws.markdown

 ### Using `bootstrap`

 The `bootstrap` action is a wrapper that combines several actions, allowing you to create, classify, install Puppet on, and sign the certificate of EC2 machine instances.
-Classification is done via the Console.
+Classification is done via the console.

-In addition to the three options required by `create` (see above), `Bootstrap` also requires the following:
+In addition to the three options required by `create` (see above), `bootstrap` also requires the following:

 - The name of the user Puppet should be using when logging in to the new node.  (`--login` or `--username`)
 -  The path to a local private key that allows SSH access to the node (`--keyfile`).
 Typically, this is the path to the private key that gets downloaded from the Amazon EC2 site.